BawejaTushar/RAG/README.md

 This project is deployed on my [Huggingface space](https://huggingface.co/spaces/Baweja/RAG) Have Fun .

+> [!NOTE]
-Note: Currently, the capabilities of the model deployed on huggingfeace space are limited due to hardware resources.
+> Currently, the capabilities of the model deployed on huggingfeace space are limited due to hardware resources.

 ![ChatBot Interface deployed on HF space](./scr_shots/1.png)